 The Extinction Bell tolls once, 150-200 times a day, at random intervals, indicating the number of species lost worldwide every 24 hours*.

-The Extinction Bell artwork will tour, to be presented in a number of different venues and contexts, including museums of natural history, botanic gardens and zoos.
-The artwork will be used to raise awareness of the issue of biodiversity loss, and alter the way audiences view existing collections and exhibits within these institutions.
+The Extinction Bell artwork is a touring artwork and will be presented in a number of different venues and contexts, including museums of natural history, botanic gardens and zoos.
+The artwork is used to raise awareness of the issue of biodiversity loss, and alter the way audiences view existing collections and exhibits within these institutions.

 This simple artwork aims to make audible events which are invisible to us, and which are occurring simultaneously across the world in multiple habitats.